-The standards also take account of feedback from RSPCA Farm Livestock Officers who carry out monitoring of the RSPCA Assured scheme, RSPCA Assured Assessors who audit scheme members, and the scheme members themselves.
+The standards also take account of feedback from RSPCA Farm Livestock Officers, who carry out monitoring of the RSPCA Assured scheme, RSPCA Assured Assessors who audit scheme members, and the scheme members themselves.

 We always value constructive feedback and ideas for improvement from those who are implementing the RSPCA welfare standards.
-Comments/feedback can be discussed with RSPCA Farm Animals Department scientific staff, by contacting them at:
+Comments/feedback can be discussed with:

+a) RSPCA Farm Animals Department scientific staff, by contacting them via the below details:

+Address: Farm Animals Department

+RSPCA

-Farm Animals Department RSPCA Wilberforce Way Southwater Horsham West Sussex RH13 9RS
+Wilberforce Way Southwater Horsham West Sussex RH13 9RS

-Phone: 0300 123 0183
+Telephone: 0300 123 0183